-Future land sale proceeds will be used to establish the Containment Cell Perpetual Care Fund to go towards the costs of monitoring and managing the long term. environmental needs of the site
+Land sale proceeds are used to go towards the costs of monitoring and managing the long term environmental needs of the site.
+This fund is called the Containment Cell Perpetual Care Fund.

-New opportunities for jobs, housing and economic benefit
+New opportunities for jobs, housing

 In July 2020 it was announced that Green Capital Group will be enabling more than 500 new homes in the precinct. and Costco Wholesale Australia will be bringing its first NSW regional operation to the site.